JudgeSi/saucelabs-challenge/README.md

 # The (not-so) Magnificent Monitor
 > This is my solution to the coding challenge of sauce-labs.

-To view the **documentation** (configuration specs, design decisions, architecture) of the magnificent-monotor please refer to the
-[README of the magnificent-monitor](magnificent-monitor/README.md)
+To view the **documentation** (configuration specs, design decisions, architecture, etc) of my solution, please refer to the [README of the magnificent-monitor](magnificent-monitor/README.md)